Beyonce Fans Rip Into Taylor Swift For Allegedly Copycatting Bey’s ‘Homecoming’ Performance

 Many of Swift’s fans chimed in to clap back, saying that they loved Swift’s take on “Me!” and that though they respect Beyonce’s “Homecoming,” she wasn’t the first person to ever use a marching band during one of her shows.

 This isn’t the first time Swift has been accused of cultural appropriation.
-As The New York Post added, Swift’s video for “Shake It Off,” featured the singer wearing gold chains, twerking, and flanked by African American backup dancers, which caused an outcry amongst members of the hip hop community.
+As The New York Post added, Swift’s video for “Shake It Off” featured the singer wearing gold chains, twerking, and flanked by African American backup dancers, which caused an outcry amongst members of the hip-hop community.